MakeSchool-Tutorials/Make-Chat-Tutorial/P03-Join-The-Chat/content.md

 Now both your server and clients will be logging out the new users.

-Open up two instances of http://localhost:3000/ and check their logs.
+To simulate two connections, open up two browser windows and direct them both to http://localhost:3000/, login, and check both browser window's JavaScript consoles.

 ## Wow, that's cool!